LaPingvino/bahaiprayers-static/prayer/Triumph of the Cause/BB00147GRO/en/_index.md

 +++
-title = 'Prayer BB00147GRO in English'
+title = "Prayer BB00147GRO in English"
 author = "Báb"
 tags = ['lang-en', 'prayer-BB00147GRO', "author-Báb", "category-Triumph of the Cause", "cat-Triumph of the Cause"]
 +++